St Peter's

 The history of St Peter's was revised in February 2014 by Historian, Iain Soden.
 If you would like to read more about the church click here, St Peter's Story.

-In the photos below, you will see 2 people abseiling on the church spire who were in fact doing an aerial survey of the stonework.
-The last photo is of the mechanism of the clock which has 3 motors, one of which was missing at that time, as it was away being repaired.
+In the photos below, you will see 2 people abseiling on the spire who were in fact doing an aerial survey of the stonework.
+A photo of the mechanism of the clock which has 3 motors, one was away being repaired at that time; the church sanctuary and a view from the tower